🎄 Deadlines Looming? We Deliver 95% On Time! Get expert help from Raccoon Gang. 👉

 Predictive analytics is another way of using eLearning data to create predictions about future student progress, using techniques such as data mining, machine learning and predictive modelling.
 For example, using past engagement and participation indicators, your LMS system or analytics tool may predict how your students will perform in your present or future eLearning course or program.

 3. Data Identification – define new instructional design approach to apply meaningful knowledge.
 When we speak about the instructional design approach it refers to a framework or process that helps to develop instructional materials in eLearning course.
-In our course creating: step by step guide we covered all the possible instructional design techniques to improve your eLearning course or program.
+In our course creating: step by step guide we covered all the possible instructional design models and techniques to improve your eLearning course or program.

 4. Data Improvement – define questions on how to improve student experience using the collected knowledge.